 Xerophytes are the ecological groups that require some, albeit minimal, water uptake during drought, as they do not have large water reservoirs.
 They are three subgroups connected by transitions:

 Malacophyllous xerophytes more characteristic of semi-arid areas.
 They have soft leaves that wilt in drought, with the concentration of cell sap increasing greatly; in prolonged drought they shed the leaves, leaving only the youngest leaf systems in the densely hairy buds.
-Typical examples are many labiates, compositae and cistroses of arid regions.
+Typical examples are many labiates, Compositae and cistroses of arid regions.

 Sclerophyllous xerophytes with small, hard leaves stiffened by mechanical tissues.
 They are found especially in areas with a long summer drought.
 They can reduce their transpiration to a minimum when water is scarce; cell sap concentration increases only under extreme conditions.
 Examples are the evergreen oaks, the olive tree and others.